HimanshukrRana/Frontend-interview-Questions/README.md

 48: What is your role in your current team

-49:Tell about any challenging work you did in the past
+49: Tell about any challenging work you did in the past

 50:Why do you want to join